Kevin Federline Is Requesting Up to 'Three Times More' Child Support from Britney Spears: Lawyer

 RELATED: Britney Spears Gets Hangry Just Like Everyone Else: ‘I Want a Hamburger and I Want It Now!’

 According to the outlet, Spears’s team threatened to audit Federline’s child support spending; Federline’s attorney responded by requesting to see Spears’s 2017 tax return and could allegedly seek millions of dollars in back child support pay.
-(As of June 2017, Spears was worth $34 million, per Forbes.)
+(As of June 2017, Spears earned $34 million, per Forbes.)

 Spears and Federline divorced in 2007 after nearly three years of marriage.
 In 2013 Federline married Victoria Prince, with whom he’s welcomed two daughters, Jordan Kaye, 6, and Peyton Marie, 3½.
 The former rapper and dancer is also dad to daughter Kori Madison, 15, and son Kaleb Michael, 13, with ex-fiancée Shar Jackson.